IntelSmartEdge/docs/experience-kits/developer-experience-kit.md

 - Hard drive: At least 20 GB
 - USB flash drive
 - Operating system: Ubuntu 20.04 LTS
-- Git
-- Docker and Docker Compose
-   - **NOTE:** You must install Docker from the [Docker repository](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository).
-Installation by Docker package is not supported.
-- Python 3.6 or later, with the PyYAML module installed
 - Internet access

 > **NOTE:** You must add the user account on the provisioning system to /etc/sudoers.